Research and Evidence Behind Mindful Caregiving Education

 “I realize I ALWAYS have a choice and that I am choosing what I do, and how I feel about it.
 That gives me a sense of freedom instead of entrapment.”

 We continue to work on and refine our impact evaluation tools and will share further results at the end of future projects.
 Watch this space and our blogs for summaries of research findings, our own and other peoples, exploring the benefits of mindful caregiving.

-If you’re interested in working with us on this research, please contact our Research and Development Director firstname.lastname@example.org
+If you’re interested in working with us on this research, please contact us at firstname.lastname@example.org.

 Roth, D & Fredman, L & Haley, W. (2015) Informal Caregiving and Its Impact on Health: A Reappraisal From Population-Based Studies.
 The Gerontologist.
 55. 309-319.